mostmojo/log/log.md

 • Looked into JavaScript `(function() document.body.className += ' js')` to grab contents of the body in a document that contain JS and render them into `script` tags.

 • Twig logic with additional conditions for displaying contents within a footer of a Craft CMS-based site.
+Remember: `{% set casting_case = '' %}` syntax for loops - `objects` and `arrays` came handy with navbar segments.

-• Created `/casting` section, fields, design layout, entries in Craft CMS and made new page for Studio Ramsay.
-Made individual button component in asset pipepline and ensured responsiveness.
-Remember: `{% set casting_case = '' %}` syntax for loops.
+• Created `/casting` section, fields, design layout, entries in Craft for new Studio Ramsay page.
+Made button component in asset pipepline and ensured responsiveness.
 First deployment w/ `jupiter` - AWS & docker!

 **Link(s) to work**